 These always show all the stops planned for that train and if the train is expected on time or not.
 If it is delayed it will give you the number of minutes it is delayed by.

 Again, if you need reassurance ask platform rail staff.
-It also ok to ask other passengers, “Does this train stop at such and such a station?”
-This social interaction is not frowned upon anywhere in the UK and accepted as a very normal question to ask someone.
+It is also ok to ask other passengers, “Does this train stop at such and such a station?”
+This social interaction is not frowned upon anywhere in the UK and is accepted as a very normal question to ask someone.
 Do not be afraid to ask.
 I have been asked so many times over the years.